TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 Islamic bomb 1998.

-In this perspective nuclear proliferation is an effort to
+nuclear proliferation is an effort to

 preserve and assert civilizations, an existential sine qua non